msierraltav/fakecommerce/README.md

 npx json-server db.json
 ```

 ## Problems

 Due issues with json-server 1.0.0-beta.2 the "name_like="query is not supported in that version so I only implemented the search from the pagination results, it is posible to capture all the data and then filter it but is not the ideal scenario. [issue](https://github.com/typicode/json-server/issues/1509)

+While I don’t have extensive experience with Tailwind CSS, I’ve found it to be a valuable tool for creating components with a specific design aesthetic.
+Personally, I lean toward Sass, but learning about Tailwind during this test has been a pleasant surprise.
+As for testing, I’m short on time and haven’t worked with Jest, but based on how straightforward it is to create components, I assume adding tests wouldn’t be overly challenging.